shubiuh/papers/paper1.md

 - MOOSE framework documentation on Automatic Differentiation (2018+)
 - Various papers on adjoint methods and EnKF for inverse problems (1990s-2000s)

+## how it relates to LSFEM
+- For Maxwell equations, LSFEM is not good.
+Needs to find a variational form of the physical problem.
+Please refer Jin's book, Chapter 6.

 *This review aims to provide balanced perspective on the paper's contributions while highlighting limitations and historical context often missing from the ML-focused literature.*